zhuang-group/zhuang-group.github.io/_pages/home.md

 Welcome to ZIP Lab!

-Our group's primary research focus centers on the development of highly efficient deep learning paradigms for edge applications in Natural Language Processing, Computer Vision, and multi-modality.
+ZIP Lab is an international research lab with locations in Hangzhou and Melbourne.
+Our lab's primary research focus is on developing efficient machine learning systems for edge applications, particularly in the areas of large language models and multimodal large models.